bitlabstudio/ansible-django-aps-project/README.md

-# Ansible Playbook for Django on Webfaction
+# Ansible Playbook for django-aps-project

 DO NOT USE THIS!
 WORK IN PROGRESS